Nicolas Lokhoff: Biography

 After the 2nd Congress of the Russian Social Democratic Labour Party in Brussels (1903), together with other Russian revolutionaries, he was expelled from Belgium, moved to London, and from there to Paris.
 He earned his living selling his paintings.
 In 1906 he returned to Russia.
 By that time, he became disillusioned with revolutionary ideas, withdrew from political activities and devoted himself to art.
 The main goal of life was the creation for Russia of a gallery of copies of frescoes and paintings by masters of the Italian Renaissance.
 The idea was supported by the director of the Moscow Museum of Fine Arts named after Alexander III, Ivan Vladimirovich Tsvetaev (the father of Marina Tsvetaeva).
 The financial support was provided by Vladimir Vasilievich Yakunchikov (the son of Vasily Ivanovich Yakunchikov) and the Society of Friends of the Idea of Lokhoff.
 The artist was given an advance payment for writing 70 copies and a manual for living abroad.
 In 1907, he left for Italy with his family and settled in Florence.

 By this time he was married to Maria Mitrofanovna Sizareva (Мария Митрофановна Сизарева).
 The future spouses met in St. Petersburg as students, and became inseparable for their whole long life together.
 In the Florentine Russian colony, Maria Lokhoff took a prominent place, she was a churchwarden.
 In 1905, their son Boris was born in Paris; in 1915, their daughter Lydia was born in Florence.
 Lydia Nikolaevna Lokhoff, in her marriage as Cruciani, was engaged in translations from Russian into Italian.
 According to her texts, for example, the Florentine Opera and Ballet Theater Comunale staged the operas Mazeppa by Tchaikovsky and War and Peace by Prokofiev.

 Having no artistic education, Lokhoff was self-taught, intuitively learning the secrets of art and personally experiencing them.
 His copies were notable for perfect accuracy, absolute fidelity to the original.
 He himself made the primer and paint according to old recipes, repeated the texture of the works, the nature of the stroke, the sequence of the layer and glazes, the personal techniques of the old masters.

-During the First World War, he was cut off from Russia, stopped receiving benefits, was in poverty, but continued to work, not forsaking the dream to send home a collection of his "works".
+During World War I, he was cut off from Russia, stopped receiving benefits, was in poverty, but continued to work, not forsaking the dream to send home a collection of his "works".
 In the 1920s, he began to work on restoration professionally and received orders from the Italian government.
 In particular, he restored the frescoes of Fra Angelico in the courtyard of the monastery of San Marco.
 In 1924–1925, as an expert on old Italian painting, he visited Paris several times.
 In 1927–1928 he sold several reproductions to museums and private collectors, but the paintings sold were necessarily repeated, taking care of the integrity of the collection.
 In the 1930s he painted landscapes of central Italy (about ten remained).